“My dinner was two spoonfuls of rice, beans, peas, carrots and casserole" - COVID-19 Stories from CDCR’s Valley State Prison | Davis Vanguard

 This account is Part 2 of the Vanguard’s series on COVID-19 stories from CDCR.
 Click here for Part 1.

 Blake* is incarcerated at Valley State Prison (VSP) in Chowchilla.
-The Vanguard received a copy of the letter she wrote to her loved ones detailing her experience with COVID-19 .
+The Vanguard received a copy of a letter she wrote to her loved ones detailing her experience with COVID-19 .

 “Covid sucks.
 Prison sucks.
 Covid in prison really sucks!” she writes in her letter.